 We recognize that not every LGBTQIA participant is going to come out to program contacts or other participants while abroad.
 If you identify as LGBTQIA, we advise you to learn about your host country's stance on those identities before you travel.
 Some countries are more accepting than others, and some countries have drastic laws concerning same-sex behavior, gender expression and transgender identification.
-If you feel comfortable, and would like more resources and support on these issues, please let your on-site contacts or CU Education Abroad know about your concerns.
+If you identify as transgender, please disclose this information if your identification documents have a gender other than how you present yourself, so we can work through possible events.
+If you feel comfortable and would like more resources and support on these issues, please let your on-site contacts or CU Education Abroad know about your concerns.